beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/global-scope-and-functions.english.md

 ---
 id: 5c55e842103ae886fa3ba950
 title: Global Scope and Functions
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-In JavaScript, <dfn>scope</dfn> refers to the visibility of variables.
+In Python, <dfn>scope</dfn> refers to the visibility of variables.
 Variables which are defined outside of a function block have <dfn>Global</dfn> scope.
-This means, they can be seen everywhere in your JavaScript code.
+This means, they can be seen everywhere in your Python code.
 Variables which are used without the <code>var</code> keyword are automatically created in the <code>global</code> scope.
 This can create unintended consequences elsewhere in your code or when running a function again.
 You should always declare your variables with <code>var</code>.
 </section>